loki-pepe/blog-preview-card/README.md

 ### What I learned

-I acquired a better understanding of how different display properties affect the flow of the page and the positiong of elements.
+I acquired a better understanding of how different display properties affect the flow of the page and the positioning of elements.
 I also learned how to use the `@font-face` rule to host a font.

 ### Continued development